 Grouping Data By Pages:

-Under this form of data grouping, you itemize the list of your URLs and how many clicks, impressions they are getting
+Under this form of data grouping, you itemize the list of your URLs and how many clicks and impressions they are getting

 Grouping Data By Countries: